Regina Alcindor: Views on gender

-For example, Alcindor attended a meeting of the African Women’s Leadership Forum in Accra, and a meeting on gender and NEPAD in Johannesburg in June 2002 hosted by Deputy Speaker Baleka Kgositsile-Mbete.
+For example, Esparon attended a meeting of the African Women’s Leadership Forum in Accra, and a meeting on gender and NEPAD in Johannesburg in June 2002 hosted by Deputy Speaker Baleka Kgositsile-Mbete.

+Work in constituency

-While opposition parties in Seychelles do not always have a smooth ride, Alcindor has regular meetings with her caucus group in her constituency.
+While opposition parties in Seychelles do not always have a smooth ride, Esparon has regular meetings with her caucus group in her constituency.
 She also represents her constituency at the National Women Organisation Commission of her party where major issues like breast cancer, child pregnancy, and infant mortality are discussed.
 Together with eleven men and four women she sits on the Executive Committee of the party.
 “Although women are under-represented we have the same rights and our voices are heard.”

 A major constraint voiced by opposition parties in Seychelles is finding venues to meet with constituents.
-Alcindor is adding a room to her house, which will serve as an office for meetings.
+Esparon is adding a room to her house, which will serve as an office for meetings.
 At the moment she is counting on friends but some are reluctant as not all belong to the same political party.
 “We will become easy targets of victimization and our children might lose their jobs,” said one female respondent of the focus group of the opposition party.
 The other three female respondents on the same panel agreed with her.

 The male focus group with opposition party supporters said the same thing.
 The focus groups were carried out in a modest place far from town under a veranda that could hardly sit six persons.

-Alcindor also does door to door calls in her constituency three times a week to make sure that their problems are solved.
+Esparon also does door to door calls in her constituency three times a week to make sure that their problems are solved.

 “Contrary to what my opponents says I do not mix issues.
 I am the Chairperson of two committees of the Parents Teachers Association and I have been doing that for the past twelve years.
 I am proud to say that I have brought lots of reforms in the school.
 Parents, teachers and the administrative staff have a better relationship.
 As the Secretary of my church, I have brought up very positive reforms.
 I have set up a committee with the young to better understand their problems and their dislike for the church.
 Now they are on the Eucharistic committee.
 We sometimes celebrate masses, sing for funerals and weddings.
 We also do lots of community work together.”